Customer Service: Call 1-888-271-5237 Monday-Friday, 9 AM - 5 PM CT

 Forgot Username or Password?

-The Dogs are the 10 highest yielding stocks in the Dow Jones Industrial Average, which is comprised of 30 of the largest -- and arguable safest -- companies in the world.
+The Dogs of the Dow is a popular trading strategy.
+It involves buying the 10 highest yielding stocks in the Dow Jones Industrial Average, which is comprised of 30 of the largest -- and arguable safest -- companies in the world.

-The idea is that the higher yields indicate better value, and the chance for above-average returns.
-And indeed, the strategy does appear to deliver on that.
-Between 1973 and 1996, the Dogs returned 20.3% annually versus 15.8%for the Dow.
-In 2013, the Dogs beat the Dow 30 by 8.4 percentage points, returning 35%.
+The idea is that the higher yields indicate better value and thus the chance for above-average returns.
+Indeed, the strategy does appear to deliver on that.
+Between 1973 and 1996, the Dogs returned 20.3% annually versus 15.8% for the Dow.
+And since 2000, the Dogs have gained an average of 8.3% a year while the Dow is up an average of 6.7% a year.

-Following the basic strategy involves investing an equal amount of money in each of these 10 stocks on Dec.
-31, and holding them for one year.
-But for the past two years, I've shared a variation of this strategy with Profitable Trader readers that has delivered triple-digit profits.
+Following the basic strategy involves investing an equal amount of money in each of the 10 stocks on Dec.
+31 and holding them for one year.
+But for the past few years, I've shared a variation of this strategy with Profitable Trader readers.

 You may have heard of the popular variation called the Small Dogs of the Dow, which involves buying the five lowest-priced Dogs.
 This strategy has beaten the traditional Dogs in the past one-, three-, five-, 10- and 20-year periods.